 Fraternity and sorority membership can be a significant time commitment.
 If members choose to take on leadership roles that require further time commitments, they may be asked to go to conferences and retreats on behalf of the chapter.
 Other commitments that members can have outside of leadership roles are attending weekly chapter meetings, as well as several special events each year, including recruitment/intake, community service and philanthropy events, and initiation ceremonies.
 However, education is the top priority for fraternity and sorority members and will always take precedence over organization events.
 Many chapters require members to complete study hours each semester.
 Outside of their fraternity and sorority experience, many of our members also work and participate in other student organizations.

 The fraternity and sorority community at the University of Nevada, Reno strives for academic excellence and improved scholastic achievement.
 Each chapter has established a required grade point average that each member must maintain in order to remain in good standing with the organization.
 Chapters also offer academic assistance to their members, providing study areas and peer tutoring.
 Every chapter understands that its members are students first and provide recognition to those who excel and improve their academic standing.
-Our community also has two honorary societies, Gamma Sigma Alpha and Order of Omega, for both fraternity and sorority members that excel in the areas of scholarship, leadership, and civic engagement on campus.
+Our community also has an honorary society, the Order of Omega, for both fraternity and sorority members that excels in the areas of scholarship, leadership and civic engagement.

 All fraternities and sororities have strict policies that address alcohol and substance use at chapter-sponsored events.
 These risk management guidelines are established by each organization's local and/or inter/national governing body and must adhere to the University of Nevada, Reno's policies.
 Additionally, alcohol and other substances are often addressed through educational programs offered to chapters and individual members, often times through a partnership with the Office of Student Conduct on campus.